 It was the holiday season, and there were plenty of deals for the PlayStation 4 Pro and a 4K TV.
 Not to mention, we didn’t know much about the PlayStation 5 yet.
 We knew that it was coming, but we didn’t exactly know when, and what kind of improvements we should be expecting.

 If you’re in desperate need of an upgraded unit or if your current PS4 has died, then it wouldn’t be the end of the world to take the plunge and splash out on a new PS4.
-Even if the PS5 releases a few months earlier, a year is still a long time to wait.
-This is especially true if you’re already itching to play the upcoming PlayStation 4 exclusives set to release for the PS4 this year.
+Even if the PS5 releases in a few months, that’s still a long time to wait without a console.
+This is especially true if you’re already itching to play the upcoming PlayStation 4 exclusives.
 Besides, it’s not like the PlayStation 4 or the PlayStation 4 Pro will be obsolete once the PlayStation 5 arrives and there will likely be some great trade-in deals once it does.

 Released alongside the PS4 Pro in 2016, the PS4 Slim offered a cheaper and slimmer alternative to both the upgraded version of the PS4 and even the original PS4 console.